isaacnmm/pestpolicy-hugo2XX/content/posts/airless-paint-sprayer-tips/index.md

 ###  1.**Renting vs. Buying ****an****Airless Paint Sprayer**

-First, for residential & commercial painting projects, renting a team with [airless sprayers](https://www.williamson. edu/education/trade-programs/paint-and-coatings/) will be up to 4 times as fast compared to using brushes and rollers.
+First, for residential & commercial painting projects, renting a team with [airless sprayers](https://www.williamson.edu/education/trade-programs/paint-and-coatings/)will be up to 4 times as fast compared to using brushes and rollers.
 A sprayer team with an airless sprayer will take one week to do a job that a traditional team would undertake in 4 weeks.
 But the sprayer would pay for itself in a month.

 *Buying*: However, on owning the airless paint sprayer, it would take more than just owning the machine, but you'll also require to have the necessary skills to deliver an excellent finish.
 Thus, renting the airless sprayer will do more for the same time, including painting the trim, walls, and ceilings.